metagenomics/metagenomics-tk/docs/quickstart.md

 ## Further Reading

-* If you want to configure, add or remove modules, please check the [configuration](configuration.md section) and check the [Getting Started](concept.md) section for an example.
+* If you want to configure, add or remove modules, please check the [configuration](configuration.md) section and check the [Getting Started](concept.md) section for an example.

 * If you want to use your own datasets, then you can read the input [configuration](configuration.md/#paired-end-input) sections.